 Crow Wing County to Host COVID-19 Vaccine Clinics

-Crow Wing County will host COVID-19 vaccine clinics on 3/3 and 3/4 for residents 65 and older.
+Crow Wing County will host COVID-19 vaccine clinics on March 3 and March 4 for residents 65 and older.
 Appointments will be required.
-Registration is open now at https://www.crowwing.us/
+Registration is open now at crowwing.us.

 Clinics will be held at Crow Wing County Community Services building at 204 Laurel Street in downtown Brainerd.
 Appointments are required and you must be 65 years of age or older.
 They ask that those participating arrive no more than 10 minutes before your appointment time to help adhere to social distancing requirements.

-Registration is being taken on the Crow Wing County website at https://www.crowwing.us/ If you are unable to access a computer for registration – please call 218-824-1289.
+Registration is being taken on the Crow Wing County website at crowwing.us.
+If you are unable to access a computer for registration, please call 218-824-1289.

 Crow Wing County is also allowing pre-registration for at-home vaccines for homebound residents.
 COVID-19 vaccine pre-registration is now available for Crow Wing County homebound residents age 65 and older.
-The opportunity to receive the COVID-19 vaccine in your own home is for residents who are unable to travel to primary care providers or have difficulty in getting to a medical provider
+The opportunity to receive the COVID-19 vaccine in your own home is for residents who are unable to travel to primary care providers or have difficulty in getting to a medical provider.
+You can register here.

 Registration by phone is also available by calling 218-824-1289.
 Please be ready to provide your name, date of birth, address, phone, and email address (if you have one).